quic-yocto/meta-qcom-hwe/README.md

 OpenEmbedded/Yocto Project hardware enablement layer for Qualcomm based platforms.

-This layers provides aditional recipes and machine configuration files for Qualcomm platform.
+This layers provides additional recipes and machine configuration files for Qualcomm platform.

 This layer depends on: